apache/predictionio/docs/manual/source/start/engines.html.md

 * One Serving

-> If more than one algorithm is specified, each of their model prediction results will be passed to Serving for ensembling.
+INFO: If more than one algorithm is specified, each of their model prediction results will be passed to Serving for ensembling.

 Each Engine processes data and constructs predictive models independently.